c-vetter/sammich/README.md

 By default, the imports use `.js`/`.jsx` file extensions, as per [TypeScript defaults](https://www.typescriptlang.org/docs/handbook/modules/reference.html).

 ## What does it do, how does it work?
-TypeScript does the heavy lifting, `ti18n` is just a little helper to set you up correctly.
+TypeScript does the heavy lifting, `sammich` is just a little helper to set you up correctly.

 You could easily do all this without a package, there is no runtime dependency because nobody needs that.
 This package exists to take care of boilerplate, enhance ease of repetition, and documentation.

+## What's with the name?
+A sandwich is simple but nourishing and you can [have it your way in almost every way](https://en.wikipedia.org/wiki/Sandwich#Gallery).
+You need nothing special for it – some bread and whatever you like to put in the middle.

+A sammich, [as the UD tells us](https://www.urbandictionary.com/define.php?term=sammich), is a sandwich done *just right*.

+`sammich` gives you the same features for UI internationalization.